 Cheryl Bland Jones, RN, PhD, FAAN, directs the Hillman Scholars Program at UNC Chapel Hill.
-She is an associate professor in the School of Nursing, the Chair of the Division of Health Care Environments, and a Research Fellow at the Cecil G. Sheps Center for Health Services Research at the University of North Carolina at Chapel Hill (UNC).
-Dr. Jones is a recognized leader in nursing and health services research, having devoted her career to improving our understanding of nursing workforce issues and their influence on the organization, delivery, quality and financing of nursing and health care.
+She is a professor in the School of Nursing, the Chair of the Division of Health Care Environments, and a Research Fellow at the Cecil G. Sheps Center for Health Services Research at the University of North Carolina at Chapel Hill (UNC).
+Dr. Jones is a recognized leader in nursing and health services research, having devoted her career to studying the nursing workforce and its influence on the organization, delivery, quality and financing of nursing and health care.

 One of her most recognized contributions has been the development, testing and refinement of the Nursing Turnover Cost Calculation Methodology (NTCCM), an innovative and highly regarded method to measure nurse turnover costs.
 Other groups have adopted this methodology as the basis for calculating the return on investment in programs designed to recruit and retain nurses.
 Dr. Jones has also worked to inform policymaking by employing techniques to examine nursing workforce issues, such as nurse wage disparities, the hiring and integration of internationally-educated nurses, and nurses’ employment patterns.

 Dr. Jones recently completed a study funded by the National Council of State Boards of Nursing (NCSBN).
 It examined the personal, professional, employment and job characteristics of internationally-educated and U.S.-educated nurses, as well as barriers and facilitators to internationally-educated nurse employment in the United States.
 In a newly funded NCSBN study, she will develop a longitudinal dataset to examine the educational transitions and trajectories of registered nurses in North Carolina.